The University of Nebraska-Lincoln Human Trafficking Team

 Presenters, in descending alphabetical order:

-and in 2018 he was the winner of the ESRC International Impact Prize.
-He is on the Board of Directors for Freedom Fund and is a member
+of British Universities, and in 2018 he was the winner of the ESRC International Impact Prize.
+He is on the Board of Directors for Freedom Fund and is a member of the

 Impact Campaigns Producer